-D. Determination of $D+$ , $D-$
+(4) Determination of $D+, D-$

-Section C presented a model incorporating changes in a firm's asset value into stochastic development in funds demand via a commitment line.
+Section (3) presented a model incorporating changes in a firm's asset value into stochastic development in funds demand via a commitment line.
 In this section, we consider the specification of parameters $D+$ and $D-$ .
-The scatter diagram presented in Figure 4 uses the same data as in Figure 2, on an annual percentage change basis, and scales the data with total assets in fiscal 1999 = 100.
-The histograms show the distribution of the slopes from the origin for these scaled annual percentage change data.
+The scatter diagram presented as Chart 4 uses the same data as in Chart 2, on an annual change basis, and scales the data with total assets in FY 1999 = 100.
+The histograms show the distribution of the slopes from the origin for these scaled annual change data.

 In the construction and the real estate industries, the distributions show a maximum slope of 1.0, regardless of whether $\Delta A$ is positive or negative.
-This leads to the hypotheses that "the values of $D+$ and $D-$ equal one, and the presence of the stochastic term in equation (4) results in a distribution around the slope one."
-Looking at the slope distribution in detail, we see that when $\Delta A$ is positive the maximum is one, but there
+This leads to the hypotheses that "the values of $D+$ and $D-$ equal 1, and the presence of the stochastic term in equation (4) results in a distribution around the slope 1."
+Looking at the slope distribution in detail, we see that when $\Delta A$ is positive the maximum is 1, but there tends to be a long tail toward the negative, especially for the real estate industry.
+In contrast, when $\Delta A$ is negative, the distribution is approximately symmetrical.